-McLaren Automotive is about to introduce its much awaited super sports car MP4-12C to the world, and it is expected to be as iconic as their McLaren F1 supercar
+McLaren Automotive is about to introduce its much awaited super sports car MP4-12C to the world, and it is expected to be as iconic as their McLaren F1 supercar.

 The rules in the sports car world are about to be re-written.